Ianshaw93/EasyBanc/README.md

 # What I Learned

 * Facial Recognition
-* How to use camera on device
+* How to integrate device camera
 * Exposure to ReactNative
 * Experience running expos and Android Studio
 * Version Control using GitLab